 Other tips to develop positivity:

 Start a gratitude journal- Take time every day to write down or inventory in your thoughts, the things you are grateful for.
 This can be anything that you can think of from, I am thankful that I have running water and can shower every day to I am thankful that I am employed.
-Be thankful for your car even if it is an old beater car, be thankful for your kids even if they are acting out, be thankful for your career even if your boss is temperamental.
+Be thankful for your car even if it is an old car that needs to be replaced, be thankful for your kids even if they are acting out sometimes, be thankful for your job even if your boss is temperamental, be thankful for your health even if you sometimes feel tired.

 Change your negative thoughts- As seen above, catch your negative internal dialogue and intentionally change it.
 Don’t change it from a stance of caring too much to caring too little.
 Saying to yourself, “Whatever, I don’t care!” or "Everything is wonderful!" doesn’t count.
 Find a phrase that still validates how you feel, but is more positive in nature, such as, “I am disappointed but it’s okay, tomorrow is a new day, I will get through this.”
 You can acknowledge the pain or disappointment but don't dwell on it exclusively.